home | what's new | other sitescontact | about

 I’m inclined to suspect that our “early joint experiences of mutual happiness” constituted, for me, a mere foreshadowing, an echo, of someone else yet to come.

 I guess I always thought that Silver Birch’s comment about “so magnetic, so overwhelming” meant a burst of sexual affinity, pleasure, and extreme delight.
-But – I’m not so sure now that “so magnetic, so overwhelming,” in essential essence, has anything to do with brass bands, fireworks displays, and confetti parades.
+But – I’m not so sure now that the real love, the “so magnetic, so overwhelming,” in essential essence, has anything to do with high feelings -- the brass bands, fireworks displays, and confetti parades.
 I think this is where I made my mistake in judgment.

-I think “so magnetic, so overwhelming” has more to do with “complete rest to the soul” simply to be in the presence of the beloved.
+I think “so magnetic, so overwhelming” of the real love has more to do with “complete rest to the soul,” simply to be in the presence of the beloved.
 Have I ever experienced this with you?
 I thought so, but now I’m wondering if I merely wanted to believe I’d received this.
-Maybe, a long time ago, I experienced a brief flash of this quietude with you, but since it was so brief, and so ephemeral, I feel that I must chalk this up as one more echo or foreshadowing of someone yet to come.
+Maybe, a long time ago, I experienced a brief flash of this quietude and "rest" with you, but, since it was so brief, I feel that I must count this as one more echo or foreshadowing of someone yet to come.

 There's someone I met more than 50 years ago.
 I’ve thought about her, off and on, all during those 50 years.
 She was the most “perfect” and "sainted," intelligent and beautiful, girl I'd ever met, but she did not come with “brass bands, fireworks displays, and confetti parades.”
-There was this naturalness about her, I just felt totally at ease.
-With her, it was all steady stream “complete rest to the soul” simply to be in her presence.
+There was this naturalness about her, I felt totally at ease with her.
+It was all steady stream “complete rest to the soul” simply to be in her presence.
 No brief flash, it never stopped with her.

-I think I was a great fool.
+I think I was a fool.
 Everything about her was one-to-one correspondence with all of my goals and life aspirations.
-She thought as I thought.
-She wanted what I wanted.
-She was the epitome of “soulmate, myself” in a real way.
-And I need to find her when I cross to the other side.
+She thought as I thought, wanted what I wanted.
+She was the epitome of “soulmate, myself” in a real way, not just high feelings.
+I need to think about all this, and decide what I need to do when I cross to the other side.